thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 - https://bitbucket.org/fenics-apps/fenics-solid-mechanics/ by
   Kristian B. Ølgaard and Garth N. Wells.

 We would like to express our thanks to Olaf Kolditz and the entire community of developers and users of OpenGeoSys(OGS).
 We thank the Helmholtz Centre for Environmental Research -- UFZ for long-term funding and continuous support of the OpenGeoSys initiative.
 OGS has been supported by various projects funded by Federal Ministries (BMBF, BMWi) as well as the German Research Foundation (DFG).
 We further thank the Federal Institute for Geosciences and Natural Resources (BGR) for funding.

-In addition, we would like to acknowledge the financial support of Business Finland for both ISA Wärtsilä Dnro 7734/31/2018, and ISA VTT Dnro 7980/31/2018 projects.
+Also, we would like to acknowledge the financial support of Business Finland for both ISA Wärtsilä Dnro 7734/31/2018, and ISA VTT Dnro 7980/31/2018 projects.

 # References